2020 was the year of the mouse/rat. In today’s post, you will learn 10 idioms with rats and mice.

 - rat out

-For the Chinese Zodiac this an the image of the rat from Wikipedia.
+For the Chinese Zodiac, this is an image of the rat from Wikipedia.

 What’s the difference between a mouse and a rat?